 FortiClient follows the endpoint profile configuration that it receives from EMS.
 EMS locks FortiClient settings so that the endpoint user cannot manually change FortiClient configuration.

 Only EMS can control the connection between FortiClient and EMS.
-You can only disconnect FortiClient from EMS.
+You can only disconnect FortiClient when you are logged into EMS.

 EMS sends the following endpoint information to FortiOS: